iconindicators/appindicators/README.md

     python3 -m tools.run_indicator_from_source indicatortest
 ```

 A virtual environment will be created at `venv_run`.

+Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the introduction above.

 Additional indicators may be appended to the above command.

-Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the introduction above.
+If the indicator has not previously been installed to `$HOME/.local/venv_indicators`, the icon and locale will be absent.

 As part of running the indicator, a symbolic link to `indicatorbase.py` and `shared.py` is created for all indicators.

-If the indicator has not previously been installed to `$HOME/.local/venv_indicators`, the icon and locale will be absent.

 To remove all the symbolic links to `indicatorbase.py` and `shared.py`:

 ```
+TODO Can this be done in one for loop???
 	for dirs in indicator*; \
 	do if [ -L $dirs/src/$dirs/indicatorbase.py ]; \
 	then rm $dirs/src/$dirs/indicatorbase.py; fi ; done && \